 Being high on any or all of the factors above could indicate a belief or viewpoint about money that could impede a client from making the best saving, spending, and investing decisions.

-KMSI-II Online: Exclusively Through DataPoints
+KMSI-R Online: Exclusively Through DataPoints

-DataPoints has partnered with Klontz Consulting Group to be the exclusive online commercial publisher of the KMSI-II.
-Financial planners, coaches, and therapists can quickly invite clients to complete the online version, get immediate results, and provide personalized insights back to the client.
+DataPoints has partnered with Klontz Consulting Group to be the exclusive online commercial publisher of the KMSI-R. Financial planners, coaches, and therapists can quickly invite clients to complete the online version, get immediate results, and provide personalized insights back to the client.
 By using the KMSI-II on the DataPoints behavioral platform, financial planners will be able to:

 - Invite clients to complete the KMSI.
-Send clients an invitation to complete the KMSI-II (for the client, no account to create or password to remember), or have clients start the test automatically from your client portal.
+Send clients an invitation to complete the KMSI-R (for the client, no account to create or password to remember), or have clients start the test automatically from your client portal.

 - Create ongoing engagements based on results.
 The results provide insights into a client’s underlying money beliefs.
 With this insight, you can personalize your ongoing communication to help them achieve their goals.